Actindo-AG/Documentation/DataHub/UserInterface/03a_Scopes.md

 - [DELETE]
     Click this button to delete the selected scope.
 This button is only displayed if the checkbox of at least one scope is selected.

-The list displays all scopes.
-Depending on the settings, the displayed columns may vary.
-All fields are read-only.
+The following functions and fields are available in this view:

 - *Name*
     Scope name.